hetu-script/hetu-script/docs/docs/en-US/grammar/control_flow/readme.md

 }
 ```

-## When
+## Switch

-When is the substitue for 'switch' in older programming languages, we change its name to indicate more complex usages.

-'when' statement's condition is optional.
+'switch' statement's condition is optional.
 If not provided, the interpreter will check the cases and jump to the first branch if the expression evaled as true, just like a if else statement.

-However for when statement's cases, interpreter won't [inexplicitly convert non-boolean values](../strict_mode/readme.md#truth-value).
+However for switch statement's cases, interpreter won't [inexplicitly convert non-boolean values](../strict_mode/readme.md#truth-value).

-'when' statement's case could be non-const expression or variables;
+'switch' statement's case could be non-const expression or variables;

-'when' statement's body must be enclosed in curly brackets.
+'switch' statement's body must be enclosed in curly brackets.
 However, the case branch could be a single statement without brackets;

-'when' statement's else branch is optional.
+'switch' statement's else branch is optional.

 If you want to match multiple values in one branch, use comma expression.